perspectivesonatheme/patterns/Core/Abstraction.md

 	- ability to predict the properties and behavior of novel instances (compared to guess and check, observe and recreate {word}, reverse engineer, etc)
 	- seems to be a common theme in the above; need to refactor
 	- another theme is functors: mapping a category into some isomorphic "virtual" category, performing an operation there, then mapping the result back to the "real" category
-- isolation of an aspect allows full application of computational/brain power to just that aspect instead of being distributed among all aspects of the system
+- isolation of an aspect allows full application of computational/brain power to just that aspect instead of being distributed among all aspects of the system; reductionism

 Different "views" of abstraction:
 - projection: considering an aspect in isolation